When you think of the word “agile,” the first thing that comes to your mind is probably not Agile Software Development.

-Next, the team begins to create a wish list of what they would like to see completed over the course of the project.
-It is important to prioritize the higher value features of the project; complete those first before rolling out some of the lower features.
+Next, the team begins to create a wishlist of features they’d like to see completed over the course of the project.
+It is important to prioritize the most critical features of the project; complete those items before moving on to the lower value features.

 The Waterfall Transition

-What’s the difference between this and the Waterfall method that I have been using?
+What’s the difference between this and the Waterfall method that I’ve been hearing about?

-Under Agile, the same stages are completed as Waterfall, but everything is broken up into smaller pieces.
+The same stages are completed in Agile as in Waterfall but everything is broken up into smaller, iterative pieces.

-If you are still finding it hard to the tell difference, imagine your software project in the form of a large boulder.
+If you are still finding it hard to the tell difference, think of your software project as a large boulder.

 Under the Waterfall process, you would be trying to drag that boulder of a project through each one of the stages.

-Each day of the sprint, the team will meet up for a daily scrum meeting to discuss each team member’s current progress on the tasks.
-All progress is kept track of by a “scrum master,” who uses visual aids like the storyboard displayed above (taken from the HBO hit-comedy Silicon Valley).
+Each day of the sprint, the team will meet up for a daily scrum meeting to discuss each team member’s progress or anything that’s getting in their way.
+A “scrum master” keeps track of progress, often by using visual aids like the storyboard above taken from the HBO hit comedy Silicon Valley.

 Going Beyond Agile Software Development